IRCAD/sight/configs/viz/scene2d/README.md

 where:
 - WID_PARENT is the identifier of the parent window view,
-- image is a `sight::data::Image`,
+- image is a `sight::data::image`,
-- currentTF is a `sight::data::TransferFunction`.
+- currentTF is a `sight::data::transfer_function`.
-- presets is a `sight::data::Composite`.
+- presets is a `sight::data::composite`.